stackbit-projects/ultra-primrose-9dd8f/content/posts/false-causality-statistical-experiment-and-love.md

 {{</rawhtml >}}

 For this experiment, they need a method to gather the **experimental data**.
 Experimental data is data where we assign people or things to groups and apply some treatment to one of the groups, while the other group does not receive the treatment.
 Observational data is data where we measure the sample without trying to affect them.

+Using Experimental data is much preferable since we can minimize any unwanted distraction, but it needs a lot of energy and time to gather.